 Here’s a few ways you can tell if the equipment is worth the asking price and will happily meet your needs:

-- Check physical condition in the ad: Always assess the physical condition in the ad or ask the seller to describe the condition, or arrange to check it out before committing to the purchase.
+- Check physical condition in the ad: Always assess the physical condition in the ad, ask the seller to describe the condition, or arrange to check it out before committing to the purchase.

 - Ensure the item is as described: Check for scratches, dents, loose items, and quality.